Relkion/quartz/content/NaNoWriMo/Chapter01-Death of an Influencer.md

 The girl curled her lip up in ridicule.
 "I thought you lost your memories?"

-"So it is."
+"So it is," Jiaojiao pointed to the ghostly text box.
+"None of you see that?"

-"Don't think pretending to be crazy will get you out of anything!"
+"See what?
+Don't think pretending to be crazy will get you out of anything!"

-"What do you want to do?"
+"What do you want me to do?"
 Jiaojiao asked, exasperated.
 "Should I just lie down and let you kill me?"

 "It would be your honor to be killed by me!"